Babra455/TransPath_Oversight/README.md

 2. Open the SQL script file in your SQL editor.
 3. Analysis was done entirely using SQL queries.
 4. View the results in the query output/results panel for each section of the analysis.
-5. For a summary of insights and recommended actions  [Presentation Slides](https://docs.google.com/presentation/d/1YS-3MZQF1xK9ZiC4eMBT_2OKXkTFlUIMe6rlkNwE7Fo/present?slide=id.p)
+5. For a summary of insights and recommended actions view [Presentation Slides](https://docs.google.com/presentation/d/1YS-3MZQF1xK9ZiC4eMBT_2OKXkTFlUIMe6rlkNwE7Fo/present?slide=id.p)